-In 2016, along with coworker Jan Maska, I was tasked with overhauling what’s known as the OAC or “Online Account Management.”
-It’s one of the core web experiences for SiriusXM customers which allows them to add/remove/change their subscriptions and update their billing information.
-This is the most rigorous UX process of any project that I’ve done.
+In 2016, along with coworker Jan Maska, I was tasked with overhauling SiriusXM’s user account hub.
+The account hub or “OAC,” serves as one of the core web experiences for SiriusXM customers, allowing them to add/remove/change their subscriptions and update their billing information.

 - New look and feel: The current look and feel hadn’t been touched since 2010.

-- Better expose self-serve functionality to users in order to drive down call volume.
+- Better expose self-serve functionality to drive down call volume.

 - Increase sales by surfacing more upsell and upgrade CTAs throughout the experience.

 - Soften the experience by introducing positive feedback and friendly language.

 Research for this project was rigorous.
-It encapsulated nearly a month of interviews and analysis.
+After a month of interviews, we:

 - Interviewed business owners to understand the legacy billing logic.

 - Analyzed a year’s worth of customer satisfaction surveys and call center logs for topic clustering around confusion and frustration with bill paying.

 First Round Wireframes